MEDAL ALERT – Victorious Dean Clancy assured of European U22 bronze - Irish Boxing

 It’s another massive achievement for the teen and indeed his club Sean McDermott BC.
 It also puts the tournament light-welterweight debutant in the Paris 2024 frame going into the new Olympic cycle.

 The first round was tenative to say the least.
-There was nigh on a two minute feeling out period, although the French fighters preference to counter played it’s part.
+There was nigh on a two minute feeling out period, although the French fighter’s preference to counter played its part.
 Clancy did look to force the issue in around with very little landed but the judges scored it the way of the six seed.

 The referee called for more action in the second round and again the Sligo native looked to force the pace against the obviously frustrating to fight Hamraoui.
 The french fighter did counter well but Clancy’s activity saw him secure the round on three of the judges scorecards putting him back in contention for a medal.